david-vanderson/dvui/README.md

 - ```zig build run-standalone-sdl```
 - ```zig build run-ontop-sdl```

-More example usage of this library can be read at [the demo repo](https://github.com/david-vanderson/dvui-demo).
+Example usage of this library can be found at [the demo repo](https://github.com/david-vanderson/dvui-demo).

 This document is a broad overview.
 See [implementation details](readme-implementation.md) for how to write and modify widgets.

-Below is a screenshot of the demo window (perhaps outdated), whose source code can be found at `src/Examples.zig`.
+Below is a screenshot of the demo window, whose source code can be found at `src/Examples.zig`.

 ![Screenshot of DVUI Standalone Example (Application Window)](/screenshot_demo.png?raw=true)